Status: This study is currently recruiting participants.

 The goal of this study is to explore two new methods for measuring exposure to flame retardants:

-- Simple silicone wristbands to passively sample flame retardant levels in workplace air; and
+- Simple silicone wristbands to measure flame retardants in the air; and

-- High resolution metabolomics to measure levels of flame retardants and their metabolites within the body.
+- New ‘metabolomics’ methods to measure flame retardants and their metabolites in the body.

 Flame retardants are chemicals incorporated into many consumer products, such as electronics and home furnishings, in order to meet fire safety standards.
 Flame retardants can be released from these products and enter the surrounding environment.
 People may be exposed at home or at work, by breathing in, touching, or ingesting flame retardants.
 Flame retardants have been associated with a variety of health effects, including cancer, but there is little information on what levels of exposure are hazardous, in part because we lack reliable and easy to use methods for measuring these chemicals.

 Valid and reliable methods for identifying occupational exposure are needed to better understand the impact of chemicals such as flame retardants on the development of cancer and other disease.
 Traditional sampling methods are effective, but can often be impractical.
 For example, measuring levels of chemicals in the air often requires sampling equipment that is expensive, disruptive to wear and difficult to set up.
 Advancements in technology are making it possible to measure exposures using simple samplers such as silicone wristbands, or by monitoring levels of contaminants and their metabolites inside the body (metabolomics).
 These new technologies can be used to estimate external and internal exposures for large and diverse worker groups, and offer innovative alternatives to traditional sampling methods if they can be validated.